knightsUCF/CarRacing/Log.md

 # Side Colliders

-Make the length of the side collider the size of the tile, 64 in this case.
+Make the length of the side collider the size of the tile on the z axis, 64 in this case.

 # Car Area Clear